bpp/bpp/data/anopheles/README.md

 On a MAC, you can try to save the graphics into a sgv file.

-Below is an example of the generated `FakeTree.tre`.
+Below is an example of the generated `FakeTree.tre` file:

-Example `FakeTree.tre` file:

 ```